FAQ

 For full details, see Tracking Conversions

-How can I see only the visitors that entered at a particular page, or
+How can I see only the visitors that entered at a particular page, or only the visitors that hit a particular page at some point in their session?

 Use the global filters to show only sessions containing that page; reports will only show sessions including that page.